 The Freeride Splitter:

 The goal is to find great lines even some days after the last snowfalls with as less as possible ascent.
 The Freeride-Splitter makes short to medium long ascents near the ski areas.
 If everything is grazed, the ascents can also become longer but it is not his or her aim.
-Regarding the riding style, boards with medium to high developed characteristics in our criteria are interesting.
+Regarding the riding style, boards with medium to high developed characteristics of Allmountain and Speed in our criteria are interesting.

-The setup should be as versatile as possible, ride also well on the slopes and beeing durable.
+The splitboard setup should be as versatile as possible, ride also well on the slopes and beeing durable.
 The weight is not that important.

 The Wellness Splitter